jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 ## 05: Focused risk types 🧐

-Focusing on a single risk type at a time appears to improve overall accuracy significantly compared to the inclusion of all three risk types in a single risk vs non-risk model.
-Training 3 seperate models is thus likely a better approach.
+Focusing on different risk types individually improves accuracy significantly compared to a single model attempting to predict risk or non-risk.
+Training 3 seperate models for each language is therefore likely a better approach.
 [See notebook.](Notebooks/05_focused_risk_types.ipynb)

 #### Spanish results